TSBVI offers summer enrichment programs that are engaging and educational for ages 6-22. Also offered are work programs for students ages 16-22.

-- Applications should be completed by the student’s Teacher of Students with Visual Impairments (TVI).
+Applications should be completed by the student’s Certified Teacher of Students with Visual Impairments (CTSVI).
 Summer programs do not require an ARD or district referral.

-- Parents are responsible for transportation to summer programs.
+Parents are responsible for transportation to and from summer programs.
+We encourage the school district to assist families with transportation costs when possible.

-- The Medical Dietary form is part of the online application.
-If you are a TVI, please proceed to the application link below.
-If you are a parent and you wish to download the PDF version of the form, use the following link: Medical Dietary Form (English) Medical Dietary Form (Spanish)
+The Medical Dietary form is part of the online application.
+If you are a parent and you wish to download the PDF version of the form, use the following links: